spazznolo/spazznolo.github.io/_posts/2022-04-02-goalie-consistency-3.md

 </div>
 </p>
 <p>
-With this, we can easily measure various outcomes goalie consistency might have an effect on.
+With this, we can  measure the effect of inter-shot goalie consistency on various things.
 And it turns out - as the plots below show - that there isn't much there.
-A goalie's inter-shot consistency in a given season doesn't say much their inter-shot consistency in the next season, better goalie careers don't appear to have more or less consistency than a worse career, etc.
+A goalie's inter-shot consistency in a given season doesn't say much about their inter-shot consistency in the next season, better goalie careers don't appear to have more or less consistency than a worse career, etc.
 </p>
 <p>
 </p>